hazlamahedich/strike2/STRIKE_USER_MANUAL.md

 ### Adding New Leads

+1. Click "Leads" in the main navigation
-1. From the Leads page, click "Add Lead" button
+2. Select "Add Lead"
-2. Fill in the lead information form:
+3. Fill in the lead information:
-   - Contact Information (Name, Email, Phone)
+   - First Name
+   - Last Name
+   - Email
+   - Phone Number
+   - Phone Extension (if applicable, for business contacts with extensions)
-   - Company Details
+   - Company
+   - Title
-   - Lead Source
+   - Source
-   - Initial Status
+   - Status
+   - Owner
    - Custom Fields
-3. Click "Save" to add the lead to your database
+4. Click "Save" to create the lead
+5. Optionally, add the lead to one or more campaigns

+#### Phone Extensions

+When adding contact information for leads at large organizations:

+1. Enter the main phone number in the "Phone" field (e.g., "444-6666")
+2. Enter the extension in the "Extension" field (e.g., "5678")
+3. The system will store these separately but display them together as "444-6666 ext.
+5678"
+4. When making calls, the system will automatically handle dialing both the main number and extension

 ### Importing Leads